49ers vs. Commanders: How to watch, game time, TV schedule, streaming and more

 The Niners are angling to deliver an early Christmas gift to fans everywhere when they face off against the Washington Commanders on Saturday afternoon.
-The team would match the longest winning streak in the Kyle Shanahan era at eight and remain within striking distance of the 2 seed Minnesota Vikings.
+The team would match the longest winning streak in the Kyle Shanahan era at eight and remain within striking distance of the two-seed Minnesota Vikings.

 There’s also the question of Brock Purdy’s ability to maintain his surprisingly high level of play against a top ten defense, especially one about to get back a talented pass rusher in Chase Young.